Premenstrual syndrome (PMS)

 What is premenstrual syndrome?

 For many women, the days before their period are tough.
-Typical complaints include stomach pains, headaches, irritability and tearfulness.
+Typical symptoms include stomach pains, headaches, irritability and tearfulness.
 Many also feel bloated or just generally unwell.
 What is described here is typical of premenstrual syndrome, or PMS for short.

 Most women do not have bad PMS.
 They can be more or less relaxed about their problems.
 But some women are very badly affected by PMS.
 It is so bad that they are unable to carry out their everyday activities during this time.
 They can then alleviate the symptoms through various treatments and measures.

-Which symptoms indicate premenstrual syndrome (PMS)?
+Which symptoms indicate premenstrual syndrome?

-Typical symptoms are breast tenderness and stomach pain.
-Headaches, back ache, joint ache and muscle pains, water retention, sleeping and digestion problems, skin blemishes and a ravenous appetite also occur.
-Some women also experience problems concentrating and mood swings.
-Before their period women with PMS often feel exhausted, irritable, listless, depressed, insecure or angry.
+Typical symptoms include breast tenderness and abdominal pain.
+Headaches, back ache, joint ache and muscle pains, water retention, sleeping and digestion problems, skin blemishes and a ravenous appetite may also occur.

 Premenstrual dysphoric disorder (PMDD) is a particularly severe form of PMS.
 It impacts the mind severely and can cause depression and feelings of anxiety.

-What causes premenstrual syndrome (PMS)?
+What causes premenstrual syndrome?

-How common is premenstrual syndrome (PMS)?
+How common is premenstrual syndrome?

 Around 20 to 40 percent of all women get multiple, and worse forms of, PMS symptoms.
 It affects them badly in their everyday life.

-PMS symptoms are limited to the second half of the monthly cycle, after ovulation.
+Symptoms of premenstrual syndrome (PMS) are limited to the second half of the monthly cycle, after ovulation.
 That is when the body produces more of the hormone progesterone.
 At the same time, less of the female sex hormone estrogen is produced.

-How is premenstrual syndrome (PMS) diagnosed?
+How is premenstrual syndrome diagnosed?

-How is premenstrual syndrome (PMS) treated?
+How is premenstrual syndrome treated?

-Sufferers often use a range of products and methods to alleviate their symptoms.
-Even small lifestyle changes can have positive results, for instance more exercise, less alcohol and coffee, or a low-salt diet.
-Relaxation techniques and acupuncture also seem to help some women.
-Others try herbal medicines and food supplements, for example chaste berry, St. John's wort, calcium and vitamin B6.
+Women and girls with PMS often use a range of products and methods to alleviate their symptoms.
+Even small lifestyle changes can have positive results – for example, more exercise, less alcohol and coffee, or a low-salt diet.

 Important: A range of drugs can be considered for women whose symptoms are severe.
 However, many of these drugs have not been approved for PMS therapy and may have side effects.